Large regiment: The first large regiments

 On 1 July 1968, the brigade system was abandoned, with the infantry being grouped in six administrative "divisions" instead.
 Individual regimental cap badges were reintroduced and the creation of large regiments effectively ceased.
 Following a change of government in 1970, a policy of retaining single-battalion regiments was implemented.

-The majority of the new large regiments formed between 1964 and 1968 were grouped together into two of the new administrative divisions - the Queen's Regiment, Royal Regiment of Fusiliers and Royal Anglian Regiment together formed the Queen's Division, while the Light Infantry and Royal Green Jackets made up the new Light Division.
+The majority of the new large regiments formed between 1964 and 1968 were grouped together into two of the new administrative divisions – the Queen's Regiment, Royal Regiment of Fusiliers and Royal Anglian Regiment together formed the Queen's Division, while the Light Infantry and Royal Green Jackets made up the new Light Division.
 The Royal Irish Rangers was allocated, along with the single battalion regiments from the North of England, to the King's Division.
 The remaining three were the Guards Division (the five regiments of foot guards), the Scottish Division (the remaining Scottish line infantry regiments), and the Prince of Wales' Division (regiments from Wales and the West of England).

 Ulster Defence Regiment

 In 1970, an additional large regiment was formed following the establishment of the Ulster Defence Regiment.
-This was created in order to remove duties more suited to the military from the police force in Northern Ireland, which, at the time, had seen increasing violence occurring (regarded as the beginning of the period known as "The Troubles").
+This was created to replace the Ulster Special Constabulary, a quasi-military reserve policing force, in order to remove duties more suited to the military from civilian control in Northern Ireland, which, at the time, had seen increasing violence occurring (regarded as the beginning of the period known as "The Troubles").
 The Ulster Defence Regiment was established on 1 January 1970, with the intention of forming a number of local battalions, each established within a county or other local area within the province.
 On 1 April 1970, the first seven battalions became part of the British Army's order of battle.
 Upon its establishment, the Ulster Defence Regiment was the biggest infantry regiment in the British Army.
-Two years after it was formed, a further four battalions were added, taking the total to eleven.